 While staying at the Haymaker you can enjoy the traditional charm of Somerset life, you may hear the sound of skittle balls rolling down the alley attached to the pub, or enjoy the story of our resident Ghost “Busty Victoria”.
 Savour a pint of Otter ale with your meal or take a stroll around our countryside.

 The pub is set in the tiny village of Wadeford on the edge of the beautiful Blackdown Hills in Somerset.
 It is close to Chard and the A303 trunk road that runs from Basingstoke in Hampshire to Honiton in Devon.
 The Blackdown Hills have been designated an Area of Outstanding Natural Beauty, reaching 1035 above sea level at the highest point.

 You can explore this area whilst using the Haymaker Inn as your base.
 Overlooking the wooded valley of the River Isle, the Inn has undergone extensive refurbishment recently and the five letting bedrooms are now proving very popular with both holiday makers and businessmen looking for somewhere peaceful to stay.
 There are a huge number of attractions in the area, including Chard museum, Chard reservoir nature reserve, Perry’s traditional cider, Forde Abbey, a former monastic house with one of the top gardens in England.
-Ten miles away is Much Wenlock Priory, the ruins of a large Cluniac priory and the remains of a 13th century church.
-Barrington Court Garden is only about seven miles away with gardens created in the 1920's by Gertrude Jekyll.
+Forde abbey is a privately owned farmer cistern monastery in Dorset, less than 7 miles away from us, the house and gardens are run as a tourist attraction while the 1,600 estate is farmed.